Seth Putnam

-Seth Edward Putnam (May 15, 1968 – June 11, 2011) was an American musician best known as the founder, vocalist and occasional guitarist of grindcore band Anal Cunt.
-He was known for his high-pitched screamed vocals and lyrics that either shock, offend, or invoke morbid humor.
+Seth Edward Putnam (May 15, 1968 – June 11, 2011) was an American musician best known as the founder, frontman and sole consistent member of grindcore band Anal Cunt.
+His work was known for his high-pitched screamed vocals, with lyrics meant to shock or blaspheme.
 Throughout his career, Putnam was also involved in numerous side projects.

 Biography

 Early years

-Putnam was born on May 15, 1968, in Newton, Massachusetts, to Edward R. Putnam and Barbara Ann Donohue.
-He was of quarter English and quarter Irish descent.
+Seth Edward Putnam was born on May 15, 1968, in Newton, Massachusetts, to Edward R. Putnam and Barbara Ann Donohue.
+He was of half English and half Irish descent.
 His parents are divorced.
-Seth was married to his first wife, Alison Dunn, from December 1998 through June 2001.
+Putnam was married to his first wife, Alison Dunn, from December 1998 through June 2001.
 He married Julie, his second wife, on May 17, 2008.
 From 1986 to 1988, Putnam played bass in the thrash metal band Executioner.
 He also owned his own record label called "Wicked Sick Records", and had a subsidiary label called "Stridecore Records" that only had one release which was Anal Cunt's The 5,643 Song EP.

 Personality

 Despite his shock humor and turbulent lifestyle, Putnam was often described by fans and peers as a warm, intelligent, and sensitive person.
 Putnam saw himself as a comedian and used music as an outlet.

 In school, classmates who knew Putnam described him as intelligent and stern, but unmotivated, apathetic and often an underwhelming student.
 Putnam skipped a grade in school and became a very bright student, tutoring his classmates.
 In his own words, Putnam often blamed brutal fights with Catholic school nuns for helping to shape his cynical personality.
 When he reached high school, he had lost interest in excelling in education or academics, becoming more of a slacker and underachiever.
 By the time he had graduated school, Putnam had left the Catholic religion in which he was raised.
-After graduation, Putnam showed no interest in attending college or university.
+After graduating from Newton North High School in 1985, Putnam showed no interest in attending college or university.

 Putnam also made up his own religion when he was a child.
 His all-time favorite bands were Negative Approach and The Village People, his favorite movie was The Bad Bunch.